jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] Do I move these texts to the appropriate spot in the Encircle Docs now?
     - [x] Do I also move ideas from Sub-Projects there?
 Maybe those are too short to matter.
 And not really loose texts, but goals.
 Somewhere in the middle.
 So maybe I should copy/move some texts to the loose idea boxes of Encircle Language Spec.
     - [x] I'm staring at 'Aspects' now.
 But Aspects is out-of-scope.
 Might it matter?
 Any content about it might be moved into an appropriate spot in the documentation.
-    - [x] Object Order: Some of it is in Data Aspects.
+    - [x] Sequence Order: Some of it is in Data Aspects.
 But I fundamentally need it in the Encircle language.
 It's not just list order.
 It's more fundamental.
 It can be command execution order, that is dependent on it.
 I just don't know where it belongs in the chapters.
 Maybe just its own chapter I was making a separation between coding aspects and data aspects once.
 Now most coding aspects are just part of the programming language and most data aspects are not.
 Just the separation is not as precisely clear as that.
 - [x] Experiment 3.0 Programming, Requirements:
     - [x] Has technical design requirements.
     - [x] I could look at them, take them out, compare them to the Encircle Docs requirements, to see if they are in there or have a place in there.